Bryan-Tal/SPY-Visual-Analysis/README.md

-# SPY-Visual-Analysis
-A visual analysis on the SPY stock from creation up to 2021
+This is a visual analysis of the S&P 500 ETF (also known as SPY) from it's inception up to 2021